luminous-foundation/Rainbow/spec.md

 ...
 FD
 ```

+The variables are defined as `(type) (name)`, where type is a type from the list of types, and the name is a bytecode string.

 An example struct would look like this
 ```
 FB 03 46 6F 6F FE ; struct Foo {